CIP or Continuation: What are the differences?

-Both types of applications fall under the category of a continuing application.
+Both types of patent applications fall under the category of a continuing application.
 A continuing application is a separately filed application that is linked to a previously filed pending non-provisional application.
 By definition, the continuing application will have at least some of the original subject matter contained in the prior-filed application and at least one common inventor.
 What distinguishes a CIP from a straight continuation is whether new content is added.
+Let’s discuss the factors for filing a CIP vs. a continuation application.

 What is a CIP application?

 CIP stands for continuation-in-part which means some of the content has been disclosed in the prior-pending application.
-A CIP by definition contains new content which will get a later priority date, i.e., the filing date of the CIP.
+By definition, a CIP contains new content which will get a later priority date, i.e., the filing date of the CIP.
 Therefore, a CIP will necessarily have different priority dates: earlier priority date(s) for the previously disclosed content, and a new priority date for the new subject matter.

 If no new content is being added and you wish to pursue different claims on originally disclosed subject matter, then a straight continuation should be filed.
-This allows the new claims to maintain the earlier priority date and avoid recently filed applications by third parties from being cited against you as prior art.
+This allows the new claims to maintain the earlier priority date.
+As a result, you can avoid recently filed applications by third parties from being cited against you as prior art.

 Here are situations that may make a straight continuation application appropriate: